 - making dietary modifications to reduce your consumption of carbonation and acidic foods like tomatoes, citrus fruits, and vinegar

-- taking other medications that may be prescribed by a healthcare provider
+- taking other medications that may be prescribed by a healthcare professional

-If you’re experiencing persistent heartburn symptoms and are unable to manage them with lifestyle changes, it’s a good idea to speak with your healthcare provider for additional direction, especially if you’re pregnant.
+If you’re experiencing persistent heartburn symptoms and are unable to manage them with lifestyle changes, it’s a good idea to speak with your healthcare professional for additional direction, especially if you’re pregnant.

 While pickle juice is not an evidence-based remedy for heartburn, dietary and sleep modifications, certain medications, and small lifestyle adjustments can be effective.